jjksp/remtest/README.md

 test1
-testtest3
-added by jksp
+testtestr2@3
-test2 fixed
+test2->3 fixed
 update by ano
+added at hm